We don't specifically discuss the details of any of the languages used to program an FPGA in this post.

 Although we can start designing FPGAs without any additional knowledge of these processes, it is important to have a good understanding of these fundamental stages in FPGA design.

-Additionally, there are detailed VHDL tutorials and verilog tutorials available elsewhere on this site which are a resource for getting started with FPGA design.
+Additionally, there are detailed VHDL tutorials, verilog tutorials and SystemVerilog tutorials available elsewhere on this site which are a resource for getting started with FPGA design.
 These posts introduce all of the main features of these languages and include a number exercises and examples.